 Here are 3 tips for managers looking to turn their office into a productivity powerhouse.

-If you’ve considered offering workers the chance to work from home, do yourself a favor and put those plans in motion.
-According to the survey results, 67 percent of employees said they’d get more work done if they could work remotely or from home.
+If you’ve considered offering workers the chance to work from home, do yourself a favour and put those plans in motion.
+According to the survey results, 67 per cent of employees said they’d get more work done if they could work remotely or from home.
 And no wonder!

 Offices are rife with distraction: chatty co-workers, endless meetings, continuous interactions with people who don’t inspire enthusiasm or productivity.
 Then there’s the commute.
 Starting the morning with long lines of traffic or packed trains doesn’t effectively set a body up for a successful morning.

 If you haven’t already, invite employees to work from home a day or two a week.
 Set the tone by doing it yourself and keeping up a presence via an online workspace or instant messaging platform.

 You might be saying, “Yeah, but my employees already have permission to work from home.
 They prefer not to.”
 If that’s the case, consider why.
 Why might your people be inclined to sit in an uncomfortable office chair for eight hours, as opposed to burrowing down on their couch, beside the family dog?